iotaledger/iota.rs/docs/libraries/python/examples.md

     'nonce': 9223372036854802939
 }
 ```

+> We recommend to use official `wallet.rs` library together with `stronghold.rs` enclave for value-based transfers.
+This combination incorporates the best security practices while dealing with seeds, related addresses and `UTXO`.
+See more information on [Chrysalis docs](https://chrysalis.docs.iota.org/libraries/wallet.html).

 #### Dust protection
 Please note, there is also implemented a [dust protection](https://chrysalis.docs.iota.org/guides/dev_guide.html#dust-protection) mechanism in the network protocol to avoid malicious actors to spam network in order to decrease node performance while keeping track of unspent amount (`UTXO`):